vscode-neovim/vscode-neovim/README.md

 ### WSL

 If you want to use WSL version of neovim, set `useWSL` configuration toggle and specify linux path to nvim binary. `wsl.exe` windows binary and `wslpath` linux binary are required for this. `wslpath` must be available through `$PATH` linux env setting.
+Use `wsl --list` to check for the correct default linux distribution.

 ## Features